A step-by-step guide on how to cook brown rice that's fluffy, tender and delicious every time! Perfect for a healthy, delicious side dish.

 I know some whole grains have a bad rap for their taste.
 Breads and pastas come to mind for a lot of people.

-But brown rice is just better than white.
-It has flavor.
-White is so stripped down and bleached out that it doesn’t taste like much.
+White rice is so stripped down and bleached out that it doesn’t taste like much.
 What fun is that?

 Brown rice is fuller, deeper, nuttier and more substantial than white rice.
 Plus, let’s not forget, more nutritious.
 Win-win!

 However, I've also come to find out that lots of people have trouble with it and don't know how to cook brown rice.

 I buy brown rice in the bags, not the boxes that sometimes come with extra additives and mysterious “flavorings.”

-Easy, right?
+So that seems easy enough, right?
 But to be sure, let's break that down a little more.

 Let’s say we’re cooking for 4 people and want to have plenty for hungry tummies.
-We’ll do 1 1/4 cups dry, uncooked brown rice.
+We’ll do 1 ¼ cups dry, uncooked brown rice.